chimericdream/worldofpannotia.com/src/_spells/shatter.md

     Used as an area attack, shatter destroys nonmagical objects of crystal, glass, ceramic, or porcelain.
 All such objects within a 5-foot radius of the point of origin are smashed into dozens of pieces by the spell.
 Objects weighing more than 1 pound per your level are not affected, but all other objects of the appropriate composition are shattered.

     Alternatively, you can target shatter against a single solid object, regardless of composition, weighing up to 10 pounds per caster level.
-Targeted against a crystalline creature (of any weight), shatter deals 1d6 points of sonic damage per caster level (maximum 10d6), with a Fortitude save for half damage.
+Targeted against a crystalline creature (of any weight), shatter deals {% die_roll 1 6 0 %} points of sonic damage per caster level (maximum {% die_roll 10 6 0 %}), with a Fortitude save for half damage.
 ---